sgoeschl/freemarker-cli/README.md

 * Velocity XML processing support is also painful
 * Spring 4.3 deprecated velocity support which could affect me in the long run

-While I love Apache Velocity I decided to give FreeMarker a chance and migrated my [velocity-cli](https://github.com/sgoeschl/velocity-cli) to FreeMarker
+While I love Apache Velocity I decided to give FreeMarker a chance and migrated my [velocity-cli](https://github.com/sgoeschl/velocity-cli) to FreeMarker.

+The goal of `freemarker-cli` is to automate repeated transformation tasks which are too boring to be done manually and too simple to write a more sophisticated script or application.

 # 2. Design Goals

 * Support multiple files/directories for a single transformation
+* Support transformation of Property files using plain-vanilla JDK
 * Support transformation of CSV files using [Apache Commons CSV](https://commons.apache.org/proper/commons-csv/)
 * Support transformation of JSON using [Jayway's JSONPath](https://github.com/jayway/JsonPath)
 * Support transformation of Excel using [Apache POI](https://poi.apache.org)